Ayase Ueda: Feyenoord

 On 3 August 2023, Ueda signed a five-year contract with Dutch champions Feyenoord for a fee of €8 million.
 He was given the number 9 shirt.

 He made his debut in 0–0 league draw with Fortuna Sittard in the opening game of the season, after coming on as a second-half substitute for Quilindschy Hartman.
 He scored his first goal for the club on 3 September, scoring the fourth goal in a 5–1 away win against FC Utrecht.

 Ueda made his Champions League debut in October 2023, in a 3–2 defeat to Atlético Madrid.
 He played 60 minutes before being substituted, in what was his first start for the club.

 Due to the form of teammate Santiago Giménez, Ueda was largely used as a substitute in his debut season.
 On 21 April 2024, he came off the bench in a 1–0 win over NEC Nijmegen in the KNVB Cup final to help Feyenoord clinch their fourteenth KNVB Cup title.
 In his debut season, he scored 5 goals in 26 league appearances (with only 5 games as a starter) as the team finished second in the league.

 At the start of the 2024–25 season, Ueda won his second trophy with the club after Feyenoord beat PSV Eindhoven in the 2024 Johan Cruyff Shield.
 As the match went to a penalty shoot-out after a 4–4 draw, Ueda scored Feyenoord's second spot-kick and secured a 4–2 win.

-In September, he scored his first goal of the 2024–25 campaign in a 2–0 league win over NAC Breda.
+In September 2024, he scored his first goal of the 2024–25 campaign in a 2–0 league win over NAC Breda.
 On 23 October, Ueda scored his first goal in a Champions League game, scoring the first goal in a 3–1 victory over Benfica.
 Just as Ueda was starting more games, he sustained a hamstring injury in a Eredivise game against Ajax in early November, which would rule him out for the remainder of 2024.

+On 6 December 2025, he scored four goals in a 6–1 victory over PEC Zwolle, bringing his tally to 18 goals in 15 matches in the 2025–26 season, which marked his best scoring run ever in the Eredivisie.
+He finished the season as the top scorer in the Eredivisie, scoring 25 goals in 31 league games and becoming only the seventh player in Feyenoord's history to score the most goals in a league season.

+Lille

+On 31 August 2026, Ueda signed a four-year contract with Ligue 1 club Lille, for a reported fee of €15 million.
+He made his debut on 3 September in a league match against Toulouse, where he scored the only goal of the game after coming on as a second-half substitute.